gobo-eiffel/gobo/Readme.txt

 Gobo Eiffel mailing list (http://groups.yahoo.com/group/gobo-eiffel/) and take part to the discussions or ask your questions there.
-Another mailing list (http://lists.sourceforge.net/lists/listinfo/gobo-eiffel-develop) for discussions about the features under development in the SVN version is hosted at SourceForge.
+Another mailing list (http://lists.sourceforge.net/lists/listinfo/gobo-eiffel-develop) for discussions about the features under development in the Git version is hosted at SourceForge.

 Although the license allows you to do pretty much whatever you want with